lILogit/Observio/README.md

 ## 🧭 Overview

-**EventOps Flow** demonstrates how to transform raw telemetry into intelligent actions using lightweight, modular services.
+**Observio** demonstrates how to transform raw telemetry into intelligent actions using lightweight, modular services.

 - **PostgreSQL edition:** full ACID DB with concurrent readers/writers
 - **Ideal for:** demos, edge nodes, developer laptops, or PoC pipelines